-Like many countries in Africa, children in Liberia are victims of abuse and trafficking due to the country’s poverty and injustice.
+Like many countries in Africa, children in Liberia are victims of abuse and trafficking because of the country’s poverty and injustice.
 Consequently, these vulnerable children lack access to education, are often exposed to a variety of illnesses and disease, and are likely to never acquire any life or job skills needed to support themselves.

 How We Help